-This Saturday, November 21, the message is on Trials, the Covid-19 pandemic, and how we respond to it.
-This may be one of the greatest trials that Christians will ever face.
+The covid-19 pandemic may be one of the greatest trials that Christians and the church will ever face.
 We are at a key moment in our history, when the trends would clearly show that less and less Americans than ever are interested in Jesus, His Church, and the gospel.
 I believe that how we respond as Christians to the trial of Covid is being watched with anticipation, not just from the outside watching world, but also by the great cloud of witnesses that has gone before us.
 For that reason, as your pastor, I take this pandemic very seriously and very prayerfully and want to respond with one goal in mind: to be faithful to the witness of Christ.

 – Joe Seestadt